zebrium/ze-cli/ze_batch_uploads.md

 * **Service groups** provide a semantic connection across the data in uploads when looking for incidents.

-* **Batch uploads** manage the process of uploading and processing data, for example monitoring if a batch is completed, how many lines of data have been ingested and so forth.
+* **Batch uploads** manage the overall phases of uploading and processing data in related logs, for example monitoring if a batch is completed, how many lines of data have been ingested for, the time taken, and so forth.

 ## Integration into ze cli
 Batch uploads are integrated into the `ze` CLI in the following main ways: